Module 3 of 10

 This is a safety net.
 Claude won't silently modify things without your approval.
 Read what it's proposing, and approve if it looks right.
 If it doesn't look right, say no and explain what you wanted instead.

-As you get comfortable, you can adjust these permissions to let Claude handle more things automatically.
-But for now, the default "ask before acting" behaviour is exactly right.
+As you get comfortable, you can adjust permission modes — from the default "ask before acting" to auto-accepting edits or running fully autonomous.
+But for now, the default behaviour is exactly right.

 CLAUDE.md: Making Claude Remember Your Preferences